arendon13/LibraryManagement/README.md

 ## How To Run

 ### Clone the repo
-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo and install the dependencies

 ```
 > git clone https://github.com/arendon13/LibraryManagement.git